 - Best Cultural Activity – Search for antique stecci formations

 1. Raft the Tara River Canyon

 There are three extravagantly lovely canyons in Durmitor National Park.
-For daring kayakers and rafters, there’s only one; the Tara River Canyon, which is the deepest gorge on the Durmitor National Park map.
+There’s only one for daring kayakers and rafters: the Tara River Canyon, the deepest gorge on the Durmitor National Park map.

-The full 42-mile river rafting trip takes you through narrow and impossibly steep canyon walls, over challenging rapids, and into quiet, lush areas where you’re likely to be completely alone.
+The full 42-mile river rafting trip takes you through narrow and impossibly steep canyon walls, over challenging rapids, and into quiet, lush areas where you will likely be completely alone.

-For an incredibly scenic rafting trip, make sure you book an excursion that takes you under the Durdevica Tara Bridge (more on that later!).
+For an incredibly scenic rafting trip, book an excursion under the Durdevica Tara Bridge (more on that later!).

-Rafting the Tara River Gorge in Durmitor National Park is comparable to whitewater adventure rafting on the Colorado River in the U.S. But there’s one huge difference: your guided tour group and River Tara rafting might very well be the only one on the Tara River.
+Rafting the Tara River Gorge in Durmitor National Park is comparable to whitewater adventure rafting on the Colorado River in the U.S. But there’s one huge difference: your guided tour group and River Tara rafting might be the only ones on the Tara River.

 See Related: The 7 Best Hot Air Balloon Rides Around the World

 2. Hike the Park